Golf Tutorials

 Attack angle is simply the direction the clubhead is traveling - up, down, or level - as it approaches the ball.
 For irons, you want a negative attack angle, meaning the club is still moving downward on its arc at the moment of impact.
 This is what allows you to "compress" the golf ball.

 When the club strikes the ball on a downward path, it squishes the ball against the clubface for a fraction of a second.
-This compression, combined with the loft of the club, is what generates the backspin that gör the ball climb into the air and, ideally, stop quickly on the green.
+This compression, combined with the loft of the club, generates the backspin that causes the ball to climb into the air and ideally stop quickly on the green.
 Trying to "help" the ball into the air by scooping or lifting ultimately robs you of power and spin, leading to inconsistent contact and poor shots.

 Reading the Tea Leaves: A Player's Guide to Interpreting Divot Patterns, from Bacon Strips to Catastrophes

-A round of golf may feel like an unsolvable riddle sometimees.
-And sometimes it's true, but not when you hit an iron shot - your divot always leaves a helpful clue that can tell you a *lot* about your swing.
+A round of golf may feel like an unsolvable riddle sometimes.
+But not when you hit an iron shot - your divot always leaves a helpful clue that can tell you a *lot* about your swing.
 Once you learn to read them, they become a form of instant feedback.

 The "Bacon Strip" Divot: The Gold Standard